Pop. 2.1MCOL: 93%7 month season#40 Market

 Updated

-Lawn Mowing pricing data for New Mexico is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Lawn Mowing pricing data for New Mexico is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: